Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 November 17, 1705: Benoni, with his brothers and sister’s husband John Watson on sold 410 acres on Point Judith Pond to

 John Potter for £150 to be paid to Thomas Hicks of Flushing, New York.

 Thomas Hicks was the son of John and Herod Hicks.
 Elizabeth Hicks married Josias Starr in 1672, but had died by 1705.

 Hannah Hicks, wife of William Haviland, was still living, but we cannot know why Herod didn’t ask her sons to sell land on

 Hannah’s behalf.
-Perhaps Porter had given them the Havilands the land they had owned in Narragansett in the 1660s.
+Perhaps Porter had given them the Havilands the land they had owned in Narragansett in the 1660s, and

 Family tradition, an extract of London marriage licenses made before World War II, and genealogies published between 1887

 and present day give our woman's name as Herodias.
 However, that name has not yet been found in Rhode Island records